Time After Time (Hana Mau Machi de)

 "Time After Time (Hana Mau Machi de)" (Time After Time (花舞う街で), Time After Time (In the Street of Dancing Flowers)) is a song by Japanese singer songwriter Mai Kuraki, taken from her fourth studio album If I Believe (2003).
 It was released on March 5, 2003 by Giza Studio.
-The song was written by Kuraki herself and Aika Ohno, while the production was done by Cybersound.
+The song was written by Kuraki herself and Aika Ohno, while the production was done by Cybersound (Michael Africk, Perry Geyer, Miguel Sa Pessoa).
 It was served as the theme song to the 2003 Japanese animation movie, Detective Conan: Crossroad in the Ancient Capital.

 The writer of "Time After Time (Hana Mau Machi de)", Aika Ohno, covered the song on her cover third studio album Silent Passage.